Archisman-Mridha/cloudnative-tools/traefik-with-kubernetes-gateway-api/Readme.md

 kubectl apply -f ./providers/kubernetes-gateway-api/whoami.httproute.yaml
 ```

-Now you can access the whoami application at http://whoami-new.127.0.0.1.nip.io/.
+Now you can access the whoami application at http://whoami.127.0.0.1.nip.io/.

-## Exposing Larger Applications